ninoseki/jsac_mihari_workshop/docs/rule.md

 A rule is composed by three main components.
 Analyzers (queries), enrichers and emitters.

-- Analyzers (Queries): a list of queries (analyzers) that builds a list of artifacts
+- Analyzers (Queries): a list of queries (analyzers) that builds a list of artifacts.
-- Enrichers: a list of enrichers that enriches a list of artifacts
+- Enrichers: a list of enrichers that enriches a list of artifacts.
-- Emitters: a list of emitters that emits a list of artifacts as an alert
+- Emitters: a list of emitters that emits a list of artifacts as an alert.

 ```mermaid
 graph LR